josiahblaisdell/sim/README.md

 ## Acknowledgments

-* Thanks to my dad Timothy Blaisdell for setting everything up in C#/helping me move it to C++.
+* Thanks to my dad Timothy Blaisdell for helping with debugging, coding, understanding various concepts, and much more https://github.com/TimBlaisdell .
 * This was part of my application to Oregon State University.